Find Trade Skills Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 59,900 jobs for Office Machine Operator in 2016 (in the United States).
+In the United States, there were 59,900 jobs for Office Machine Operator in 2016.
 There is little to no growth in job opportunities for Office Machine Operator.
-The BLS estimates 5,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 5,100 job openings in this field each year.

 undefined